CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/scaling.md

 ## Scaling management

-Clever Cloud gives you the ability to fine tune your application's scaling by managing both horizontal and vertical scaling.
-These two parameters can be combined or not and are based on the notion of Scaler.
+*Clever Cloud gives you the ability to fine tune your application's scaling by managing both horizontal and vertical scaling.
+These two parameters can be combined or not and are based on the notion of Scaler.*

 ### What is a Scaler?

 A Scaler is the Clever Cloud "instance".
 It is an individual container hosting your application.
-Scalers are not virtual machines and are independent.
+They are not virtual machines and are independent.
 A Scaler is defined by two factors: RAM and CPU.

+With the Scalers, Clever Cloud gives you the ability to scale your application with <b>two non exclusive methods</b>: horizontal and vertical scaling.

 ### Horizontal scaling